ItsRendy/Lithon/README.md

 Your number times 2 is 6
 ```
 so the a in input() is the variable you want the input to be stored in
-and the 3 is the data type where 1 = string 2 = float and 3 = integer
+and the 3 is the data type where str = string float = float and int = integer

 the text after input() is the promt you want to ask the user if there is no promt it will default to "input:"